snehilvj/dmc-docs/docs/tableofcontents/tableofcontents.md

 Each control’s `href` attribute is the id of a heading element, and its `children` are set to the heading element’s `textContent`.

-The active control (the currently visible heading), includes a data-active="true" attribute, which can be used for styling or testing.
+The active control (the currently visible heading) includes a `data-active="true"` attribute, which can be used for styling or testing.

 ### depth offset
-Use `minDepthToOffset` prop to set minimum depth at which offset should be applied.
+Use the `minDepthToOffset` prop to control the minimum heading depth at which indentation is applied.
 By default, `minDepthToOffset` is 1, which means that first and second level headings will not be offset.
 Set it to 0 to apply offset to all headings.

 To control offset value in px, set `depthOffset` prop:

-.. exec::docs.tableofcontents.debthoffset
+.. exec::docs.tableofcontents.depthoffset

 ### autoContrast